Permafrost/Tundra/SERVICES.md

 ### tundra.uri:encode

-URI encodes (application/x-www-form-urlencoded) a string, according to [RFC 2396].
+URI encodes arbitrarily specified strings, according to [RFC 2396] (application/x-www-form-urlencoded).

 The following rules are applied in the conversion:

-* The alphanumeric characters "a" through "z", "A" through "Z" and "0" through "9" remain the same.
+* The alphanumeric characters `a` through `z`, `A` through `Z` and `0` through `9` remain the same.
-* The special characters ".", "-", "*", and "_" remain the same.
+* The special characters `.`, `-`, `*`, and `_` remain the same.
-* The plus sign "+" is converted into a space character " " .
+* The plus sign `+` is converted into a space character.
-* A sequence of the form "%xy" will be treated as representing a byte where xy is the two-digit hexadecimal representation of the 8 bits.
+* A sequence of the form `%xy` will be treated as representing a byte where xy is the two-digit hexadecimal representation of the 8 bits.
 Then, all substrings that contain one or more of these byte sequences consecutively will be replaced by the character(s) whose encoding would result in those consecutive bytes.
-The encoding scheme used to decode these characters may be specified, or if unspecified, the default encoding of the platform will be used.

 Implemented with the [java.net.URLEncoder] class.

 #### Inputs:

-* `$string` is a string containing data to be URI-encoded.
+* `$document.decoded` is an `IData` document containing arbitrarily specified strings to be URI-encoded.
 * `$encoding` is the character set used to obtain the bytes for unsafe characters.
 Defaults to [UTF-8].

 #### Outputs:

-* `$string` is the URI-encoded input string.
+* `$document.encoded` contains the URI-encoded strings.

 ---